isaacnmm/pestpolicy-hugo2XX/content/posts/pet-safe-roach-killer/index.md

 You can place this bait near ovens, corners, cupboards, behind toilets, cabinets, or even under your sink where roaches frequent or hide including crevices and cracks.
 Combat-Max is a perfect bait trap for eradicating and preventing cockroaches.
 It has twelve bait stations and a syringe of gel (12-gram) to eliminate roaches.
 ## [2.
 Raid Roach & Ant Killer (from Essential Oils)](https://www.amazon.com/dp/B07N9N9VVK/?tag=p-policy-20)
-Raid Roach & Ant Killer will kill ants and roaches on contact and during their foraging time.�Plus it has the added bonus of being made with essential oils that can help your body naturally fight against bugs invading the home!
+Raid Roach & Ant Killer will kill ants and roaches on contact and during their foraging time.Plus it has the added bonus of being made with essential oils that can help your body naturally fight against bugs invading the home!

 - It works as a powerful repellant by masking odors from food sources or other organic materials in the environment, but when sprayed directly onto insects they are killed immediately.
 Raid Roach & Ant Killer will be safe to spray even when pets and kids are around - it made from pine trees and lemongrass extract.